 - What do other PhD graduates do?
 (Employment statistics and information)

 For careers advice and job vacancies in academia and elsewhere.

 This link will take you to the section about starting your own business on this blog and some inspiring success stories from past KBS students.

 7. Improving your employability skills – using social media

 The following are suggestions to help you improve your employability.

 Consider running a blog about your research.
 This will provide you with exposure and enhance your written communication skills.
 In addition, this will help you build an online presence.
 The following site will provide you with further inspiration: http://blogs.lse.ac.uk/impactofsocialsciences/tag/academic-blogging/

-However, many online research communities have been established, and perhaps one or two are of particular use for your research interest.
+There are many established online research communities, and perhaps one or two are of particular use for your research interest.
 Click here for links and suggestions.